prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 knowing no law, untamed, savage, natural, sublime.”[@moore_capitalism_2015 126-31]

-Whatever it suggests to a modern reader about Norris’s sexual attitudes, it also reveals a broader ambiguity in the novel’s representation of agriculture as an industrial-natural assemblage.
+Whatever they suggest to a modern reader about Norris’s sexual attitudes, moments like these also reveal a broader ambiguity in the novel’s representation of agriculture as an industrial-natural assemblage.
 It is at once a rape and, perversely, folded into the life of the planet, both a system of extraction and a system of reproduction.
 This binary opposition,